'Where art and the imagination collide'

 When commissioning your services will there be any legal documentation to safe guard both my financial and intellectual investment?

 I work to a very strict but what I believe to be a fair policy that involves not undertaking any work until payment has been made.
-I ask my clients for an initial payment of 50% of the agreed cost of a project to get the ball rolling, and I do not ask for the fee to be settled until the commission is completed to the client's complete satisfaction.
+I ask my clients for an initial payment of 50% of the agreed cost of a project to get the ball rolling, and I do not ask for the final 50% fee to be settled until the commission is completed to the client's complete satisfaction.

 As a freelancer do you consider illustration projects which incorporate a style which is not on your website?

-How do you work regarding book royalties?
+How do you work in terms of royalties?

 When the illustrations are completed how will I receive them?